BertLenaerts/bertlenaerts.github.io/about.md

 permalink: /about/
 ---

-My name is Bert and I am a Ph.D. student within the Environmental Economics research group at the Faculty of Business Economics (Hasselt University).
-I am currently involved in a project to estimate the economic impact of air transportation and location in Europe.
-Further research insterests include Sustainable Development, Transportation Economics, Economics of Breeding and Economic Geography.
+Highly motivated young professional with an engineering degree in bioeconomics and biogeography, currently working as a PhD researcher in development economics (mainly economic geography and agricultural economics) within the Environmental Economics research group at the Faculty of Business Economics (Hasselt University) and as a data scientist.

 ### More Information